Categories

 Advanced and Experimental 3D computer Animation Techniques 1 project 2

-(T3) Week 8: Resolume Arena VJ software, Midi Controller
+Week 9: Resolume Arena VJ software, Midi Controller

 Today’s session focused on learning the basics of Resolume Arena, the fundamentals of VJing, and how to use a MIDI controller in a live visual performance setup.